Let’s Talk About Sex, (and) Babies!

 7) Visit Chicago for a weekend

-9) Take at least 2 day trips to new places on random road trips with no scheduling ahead of time
+9) Take at least 2 day trips to new places on random road trips with no scheduling ahead of time (Took a day trip to an orchard, first down!)

 10) Sell our children’s book series (See PJ Marsie)